FOSS4GAcademy/GST102FOSS4GLabs/Module 6 Lab/QGIS 2.8/Module 6 Lab.md

 1. Open QGIS Desktop.
 3. Add the MTA_DPT_SpeedLimits shapefile to QGIS Desktop.
-4. Right-click on the layer and choose Set project CRS from layer from the context menu.
+4. Right-click on the layer and choose Set Project CRS from layer from the context menu.

 ![Street Layer in QGIS Desktop](figures/Street_Layer_in_QGIS_Desktop.png "Street Layer in QGIS Desktop")